DevelopersSDKOverview

 PackageMin NodeMin ReactLicense

-The SDK has peer dependencies on React 19. @pwfabric/contracts and @pwfabric/core are environment-agnostic and can be used in non-React codepaths (Node services, edge workers).
+The SDK has peer dependencies on React 19. @phimajor-solutions/pwfabric-contracts and @phimajor-solutions/pwfabric-core are environment-agnostic and can be used in non-React codepaths (Node services, edge workers).

 Quick start